iwakura-enterprises/sigewine/README.md

     }
 }

-// Registering the constellation public static void main(String[] args) {
+// Registering the extension
+public static void main(String[] args) {
     // Create instance of Sigewine
     Sigewine sigewine = new Sigewine(new SigewineOptions());

-    // Add custom constellation
+    // Add custom extension
-    sigewine.addConstellation(new CustomConstellation());
+    sigewine.addExtension(new CustomExtension());

     // Scan for beans in current package sigewine.treatment("your.package.name");